tbsandee/realm-lib-app-failure/README.md

 # realm-lib-app-failure
 Project that demonstrates DEX failure when using Realm.io in both an app and a dependent library.
+This is realm-java enhancement request [#511](https://github.com/realm/realm-java/issues/511).

 ```
 C:\Users\Ben\workspaces\realm-lib-app-failure>gradlew clean build